meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/git/README.md

 When a repository has the flag `devMode` set, meveo will detect whenever a file in the repository is overriden (before even commited) and will emit a `org.meveo.model.dev.FileChangedEvent` that your code might want to observe

+## Git Actions

+Once you have a git repository you can perform standard actions like commit,push, fetch and pull.

+### Pull

+The pull action can be called with specific credentials (username and password) or use the default one set in the repository.
+This works when the url of the remote origin starts with `http`, if it is an `ssh` url then in that case it is the ssh key of the connected user that is used for authentication.

+If the git repository is associated to a module then a [ModulePrePull](https://github.com/meveo-org/meveo/blob/develop/meveo-model/src/main/java/org/meveo/model/ModulePrePull.java) and a [ModulePostPull](https://github.com/meveo-org/meveo/blob/develop/meveo-model/src/main/java/org/meveo/model/ModulePostPull.java) event is triggered before and after the pull.
+Those even can be handled by a [module script](https://github.com/meveo-org/meveo/tree/develop/meveo-api/src/main/java/org/meveo/api/module#using-the-module-script).

+## Module installation

+If you cloned a remote git repository that correspond to a meveo module, then you can install the module from the screen of the git repository by clicking the `Install Module` button.

 ## Git API